BruceEckel/WinterTechForum-hugo/content/schedule/index.md

 -------------

 Welcome Potluck Barbeque at Bruce's House (107 WhiteRock).
 Bring something to grill, cook, or share.
+There will be food, so if you're hopeless in the kitchen, just bring beer.

 Go to the corner of First and WhiteRock, and you'll see a building of four townhomes with solar panels on the roof.
 My unit is the furthest away from